Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - Web & Native IDE
   - When you select in the IDE menu Help > Help Contents, if JRE 1.8 is installed on your computer, the "HTTP ERROR:500" message may appear in the Help page due to an Eclipse Kepler bug.
 See [https://developer.tizen.org/development](https://developer.tizen.org/development) or use JRE 1.7.
 - Web IDE
-  - The **Preview** tab in the** Web Page Editor** sometimes does not appear properly.
-Use an alternative feature, named **Web SDK HTML Editor, **which has enhanced features compared to the** Web Page Editor**.
-Instead of the** Preview **tab in the **Web Page Editor**, use the preview (**Ctrl+4**) feature of the **Web SDK HTML Editor**.
+  - The **Preview** tab in the **Web Page Editor** sometimes does not appear properly.
+Use an alternative feature, named **Web SDK HTML Editor**, which has enhanced features compared to the **Web Page Editor**.
+Instead of the **Preview** tab in the **Web Page Editor**, use the preview (**Ctrl+4**) feature of the **Web SDK HTML Editor**.
 - Native IDE
   - When you import some projects generated from Tizen 2.3 Rev2, the importing can take some time.
   - On Windows, when you build a native project containing a PO file, the IDE sometimes stops responding.
 In this case, create a new workspace and move the project to it.
 The project may be built successfully there.
 - Native UI Builder
   - When the WYSIWYG editor of the Native UI Builder for Windows is running, a project deletion does not work properly.
 To solve the problem, close the editor.
   - If the WYSIWYG editor of the Native UI Builder for Windows runs over 12 hours, your computer slows down because of the editor's high memory usage.
 To solve the problem, restart the Tizen IDE.
-  - The Tizen Store currently does not accept a wearable circle app which is developed by the Native UI Builder because some blacklist apis are used in the Builder.
+  - The Tizen Store currently does not accept a wearable circle app which is developed by the Native UI Builder because some blacklist API set are used in the Builder.
 This issue will be solved at upcoming release.
 - Emulator
   - Ubuntu sometimes stops responding for a few seconds after closing the Emulator Manager.
-This issue is related to an IBus (Intelligent Input Bus) bug.
+This issue is related to an Intelligent Input Bus (IBus) bug.
 When the issue occurs, restart the ibus-daemon by entering the ibus-daemon –drx command at the command prompt, and use another framework, such as uim and fcitx, for multilingual input.
   - To use the Tizen Emulator, install an Intel VTx supported by the CPU, and the latest version of the graphic card driver provided by the vendor.
 Check the prerequisites for the Tizen Emulator from:
     - [https://developer.tizen.org/downloads/sdk/installing-sdk/prerequisites-tizen-sdk](https://developer.tizen.org/downloads/sdk/installing-sdk/prerequisites-tizen-sdk).
     - If the host machine is using Nvidia Optimus™ technology on either Ubuntu or Windows, you must set the Tizen Emulator to run with your Nvidia graphics card.
 In case of Ubuntu, check the bumblebee project ([https://wiki.ubuntu.com/Bumblebee](https://wiki.ubuntu.com/Bumblebee)).
 In case of Windows, select "High Speed NVIDIA Processor" as "Preferred Graphics processor" in the Nvidia control panel.